 |I volunteered at Open Knesset, an Israeli Open-Source Open-Government initiative that was undergoing a major redesign.|

-I studied at Parsons for a semester on a student exchange program.
+I moved to New York for 6 months, and studied at Parsons for a semester on a student exchange program.

 |I created 2 little iOS games with my friend Luka, named "Find Bruce" and "FlipWorld".
 They were fun, but you can't find them on any app store anymore.|